Kamilq99/SamolotF-16FightingFalcon/README.md

 ## Image License

 The images used in the project are from Pixabay and are available for free use under the Creative Commons license.

-## Author

-This project was created by @Kxmil99, as part of my own development and portfolio.

-Thank you for your interest in the project!
-If you have any questions or suggestions, please contact me.